vidavidorra/alfred-bluetooth-control/README.md

 # Alfred Workflow - Bluetooth Control

 Alfred Workflow to control Bluetooth.
-It can turn on, turn off, toggle and restart the Bluetooth radio.
+It can turn on, turn off, toggle and restart the Bluetooth radio and make Bluetooth discoverable and undiscoverable for other devices.